-The Growing Works of Art Contest is hosted in partnership with UVM Extension and the Vermont Department of Forests, Parks, & Recreation.
+Growing Works of Art is an arts and writing contest for students in grades 1-8.
+This contest is hosted in partnership with UVM Extension and the Vermont Department of Forests, Parks, & Recreation.

 2020 Contest Theme

 Trees are superheroes: share your tree story of why we need trees!

 Celebrate the connections we share with trees by helping your students create a work of art that showcases fond memories enjoyed because of the trees in our lives.
 The 2020 Growing Works of Art contest theme is “Trees are superheroes: share your tree story of why we need trees.”